Reporting physical currency

 There are no fees charged by AUSTRAC, Customs or the police for carrying or reporting physical currency.

 There is no age limit.
 However, reporting physical currency cannot be avoided by having a child carry it for an adult.

 Yes, but the carrier must still report the currency.
-On the CBM-PC reporting form, the person carrying the currency gives information about themself, as well as information about the person for whom they are carrying the currency, including full name and address, organisation or business.
+On the CBM-PC reporting form, the person carrying the currency gives information about themselves, as well as information about the person for whom they are carrying the currency, including full name and address, organisation or business.